 You can choose how aggressive to go on these kinds of Positive Progression systems where you increase your bets after a win.
 The famous James Bond roulette bet (actually played in real life by actor Sean Connery) involves making single number bets and letting the winnings ride for 2 additional spins.
 In Connery’s case, he bet on 17 and won 3 times in a row, leaving his winning on the table after the 1st and second win.
 That takes courage!
 But then, you are playing with the casino’s money, in a sense, or rather your winnings.

-- If you lose one bet, it wiped out all of your previous winnings, so make sure you have a plan for the number of wins in a row you think you can achieve and stick to it.
+If you lose one bet, it wipes out all of your previous winnings, so make sure you have a plan for the number of wins in a row you think you can achieve and stick to it.

-- The Reverse Martingale does not reduce the overall house edge: 2.6% in European Roulette.
+The Reverse Martingale does not reduce the overall house edge: 2.6% in European Roulette, 5.3% in American.

 Please play this system responsibly.
 Test it out on one of our free roulette games first- that goes with all of the systems we feauture here, especially the higher risk systems such as the Super Martingale.